tomberek/alienfx/oldversion/v1/readme.txt

 To build source:
   cd alienfx/
-  make build
+  make

 To install to userland:
   sudo make install
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
 Alienware AlienFX Light Manipulation Program v1.0
-Usage:    alienfx [options]
-   or     alienfx -h
+Usage:    alienfx [-c cmd] [-p hex] [-u] [-v] or     alienfx -R or     alienfx -h
-Options:
-  -c ZnnM[RGB[RGB]]..
-Lightchip Command
-  -d <num>  Set morph/flash delay time.
-(1=Fastest to 10=Slowest)
+  -c <M>[RGB[RGB[ZZZZZZZZZZZZZZZZ]]]   Colour command -d <num>   Set morph/flash delay time.
+(1 to 10)
   -h         This helpful message
+  -p <num>   Apply a preset.
+Use '0' to get a list.
+Implies ignorance of -c.
   -P <hex>   Specify the hex ProductID of lightchip
-  -r        Reset chip; software reset of lightchip
-  -R        Reboot chip; hardware reset of lightchip -s <num>  Save to PowerBlock (for load-on-boot, etc) -t <num>  Increase USB timing delay by increment (1 to 100) -u        Show USB debug if needed
+  -r         Reset chip; software reset of lightchip -R         Reboot chip; hardware reset of lightchip -s         Permanently save the settings into the EEPROM -t <num>   Increase USB timing delay by increment (1 to 100) -u         Show USB debug if needed
   -v         Show verbose debug output
-  -w        Check for lightchip ready (excess,slow)
-  -X <num>  Raw command mode.
-Expects nine 0-255 values -z <num>  Apply a preset.
-Use '0' to get a list.
-Implies ignorance of -c.
-Each Command is made up of Z (zone), M (mode) and RGB (colour) values.
+Each colour command is made up of M (mode), RGB (colour) and Z (zones).
-Zone is either 00=All or 01-27.
-Mode is either B=Blink, M=Morph or F=Fixed.
+Mode is either B=Blink, M=Morph or F=Fixed
 RGB is three single-digits of hex.
 Specify two colours, even if 2nd unused.
 Zones are either 1 or 0.
 1 is on, 0 is off.
 There are sixteen zones.
-PowerBlock is either 0=Default, 1=Bootup, 5=AC, 6=Charge, 7=BattLow or 8=Batt.
-Defaults: Power=ALL, Zones=ALL, Mode=FIXED, RGB=000(black)
-Permanently saving the settings into lightchip not available on some models.
+Zone default is to set all zones to on(1).
 If called with no arguments the lights will silently turn off.
-For example commands see the preset list.
 See 'man alienfx' for more information.
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
 Supported models:  Now, before you complain about it not turning your kit